defx/dynamo/README.md

   /**
-   * Returns the current state at the time of invocation */ getState():State
+   * Returns the current state at the time of invocation */ getState(): State
   /*
-  * Dispatch an update to any update function with name matching action.type */ dispatch(action: ActionInput):void
+  * Dispatch an update to any update or middleware function with name matching action.type */ dispatch(action: ActionInput): void
   /*
   * A dictionary of any HTML elements declared with the x-ref attribute */